 Luckily, there’s a simple solution to this problem: take the time to regularly update your career goals.
 Updating your goals helps you understand where you’ve been, where you are now and, most importantly, where you’d like be in the future.

-Here are a few key questions to ask yourself as you begin updating your career goals.
+Here are three key questions to ask yourself as you begin updating your career goals:

 Anyone with a few years in a career under their belt can identify their workplace likes and dislikes.
 But as you start to update your career goals, take the time to really reflect on what your professional values are.
 What types of organizations do you admire?
 What kind of work environment makes you truly satisfied?
 Do you prefer a highly collaborative workplace, or one where professionals spend most of their time working independently?
 Determining your core professional values will help you focus your goals in many different ways.